-Thank you very much, Evin.
-Good morning, good afternoon, and good evening, everyone.
-This is the teleconference for the candidates for Board Seat #15 to introduce themselves and to make short statements, and also for the community to ask them questions that they can answer during this call.
+TIJANI BEN JEMAA: Thank you very much, Evin, Tijani speaking.
+Good morning, good afternoon, good evening, everyone, this is a teleconference for the candidates for the board seat number 15, to introduce themselves and to make short statement, and also for the community to ask them questions that they can answer during this call.